Two additional idle-speed, no-wake zones have activated on Suwannee, Santa Fe rivers

 On the Santa Fe, Zone 8 was activated Dec.
 10. This zone begins at an unnamed island located approximately 4.25 miles upstream from the confluence of the Santa Fe and Ichetucknee rivers (coordinates: 29° 54.527’ N, 82° 46.074’ W) and ends at the confluence of the Suwannee and Santa Fe rivers.
 This includes the Ichetucknee River upstream to the U.S. 27 Bridge.
 This zone activates when the Three Rivers gauge reaches 16.25 feet.
 Today, the water level was at 19.54 feet.

 The zones will remain activated until the water level recedes below their activation points.

-An idle-speed, no-wake zone means a vessel must proceed at a speed no greater than that required to maintain steerageway and headway.
-The FWC doesn’t require any vessel to proceed so slowly that the operator can’t control it or anything it may be towing.
+An idle-speed, no-wake zone means a vessel must proceed at a speed no greater than what is required to maintain steerageway and headway.
+At no time is any vessel required to proceed so slowly that the operator is unable to control it or anything it may be towing.

 The other idle-speed, no-wake zones on the Santa Fe, which have not been activated, are:

 - Zone 5: This zone runs from the Santa Fe River at the River Rise in O’Leno State Park downstream to the center line of the U.S. 27 Bridge when the river is 34.2 feet or higher on the High Springs gauge.

 - Zone 6: This zone starts at the centerline of the U.S. 27 Bridge downstream to .5 mile upstream from the State Road 47 Bridge when the river is 23.25 feet or higher on the Fort White gauge.

 There are two additional idle-speed, no-wake zones on the Suwannee River.
 As of today, these zones have not been activated.
 They are: